-- instrumentally calibrated single-band images of tiles (i.e. survey QC pipeline processed products) - statistical confidence map for each tile; - derived single-band single-epoch tile-object catalogue based on a standard VDFS set of object descriptors including astrometric and photometric (both aperture and PSF) measures, morphological classification, and source extraction flags; - multi-wave band and multi-epoch catalogues per tile obtained as a result of linking individual single-band single-epoch catalogues; - homogeneous epoch-merged and band-merged master catalogues per tile.
-Such a catalogue will be created at each major survey data release (e.g. mid-survey) from stacked images obtained up to a given date and only at the end of the survey will reach the proposed sensitivity in all three wave-bands.
+- instrumentally calibrated single-band images of tiles (i.e. survey QC pipeline processed products)

+- statistical confidence map for each tile;

+- derived single-band single-epoch tile-object catalogue based on a standard VDFS-CASU set of object descriptors (agreed with the PI) including astrometric and photometric (aperture) measures, morphological classification, and source extraction flags;

+- individual multi-wave band and multi-epoch aperture matched catalogues per tile obtained as a result of linking individual single-band single-epoch catalogues;

+- homogeneous epoch-merged and band-merged master catalogues per tile.
+Such a catalogue will be created at each major survey data release (e.g. mid-survey) from stacked images obtained up to a given date or when all the OBs corresponding to a given tile will be completed.

+The set of astrometry and photometry parameters extracted from single-band images by CASU (in agreement with the PI) are optimal for point sources in the detection sense but otherwise are tuned to give the best overall performance, which in the case of VMC will be essentially tuned for objects that are point-source like (i.e. Irwin 1985, MN 214, 575; 1997; 1997, 7th Canary Islands Winter School; Irwin et al. 2007, MNRAS 375, 1449).

+The parameters to be extracted from stacked images will be set by the VMC survey team, these can be either the same as those set during pipeline processing at CASU or tunable from SExtractor.